Our goal is to make sure you are completely satisfied with the processing of your meat.

 How do I know I’m getting back the meat from the livestock I leave for processing?

 Wild Country guarantees that the meat you take home is solely & completely from the animal you bring us for meat processing in Oklahoma.
-We have a numbering system that starts in the holding pens, follows your animal to the kill shoot, the holding cooler, the cutting table and all the way to the freezer.
-Chris unloads livestock 98% of the time and personally tags your carcass(es) in the kill room.
-In the event he isn’t available to unload your livestock, he checks the pen chart and each animal to make sure
+We have a tag numbering system that starts in the holding pens, follows your animal to the kill shoot, the holding cooler, the cutting table and all the way to the freezer.
+Our slaughter floor employees unload & personally tag all livestock in the pens at drop off.
+The carcasses are then tagged immediately after slaughter for dry aging.

 After the hanging period, all carcasses are cut one side at a time, unless you’re getting both sides.